 We drive promising initiatives in the region with the potential for further implementation and upscaling, with parties from our network in the lead.

 Who are the Board members & the Board?

 The Board consists of leading directors of knowledge institutions, members of boards of directors of companies and aldermen and mayors from the Amsterdam Metropolitan Area.
 Together they set the strategic direction with ambitions for 6 themes and the programs TechConnect, Amsterdam Smart City and House of Skills for a smart, green and healthy region in 2025.

 The Board conducts the strategic-economic discussion about the future region.
 In addition, they commit to one or more initiatives and deploy their own resources, knowledge and networks to realize these ambitions.

 What is the Network Council?

 140 members of the Network Council actively contribute to the realization of the region’s ambitions.
-They initiate and develop together with other partners initiatives and / or contribute to programs of the Board.
+They initiate and develop initiatives together with other partners and/or contribute to the Board’s programs.
 Initiatives that make and keep the region attractive to live and work.
-In addition, they participate in discussions about subjects that are on the Board agenda.
-Their social involvement in the region is of great importance in this.
+In addition, they participate in discussions about topics on the Board agenda.
+Their social involvement in the region is of great importance.
 Together they are building a smart, healthy and green future for the region.
 Want to become a member too?
-Then click here .
+Then click here.

 What is the International Advisory Board (IAB)?